markmhendrickson/mcp-server-parquet/README.md

 # Parquet MCP Server

 MCP server for interacting with parquet files in a repository.
+Provides comprehensive data management with audit logging, rollback capabilities, and semantic search.

+## Credits

+This is a custom MCP server implementation for parquet file management with audit trail support.

 ## Features